Harisimran101/Loom-protocol/README.md

 Negotiation Layer	Coordinates incentive-aligned exchanges of value and logic Recomposition Fabric	Dynamically redistributes value and intelligence Persistence Layer	Maintains agent memory and state continuity

+🤝 Contributing

+Loom is an open research and development effort.
+You can:

+Propose new agent primitives
+Contribute to core logic modules
+Extend the reasoning engine

+Pull requests and discussions are always welcome!

+📜 License

+Released under the MIT License.

+⚠️ Disclaimer

+Loom is an experimental framework for autonomous coordination.
+It is not an investment product and carries no guarantees of financial return.
+Use at your own discretion.

+© Loom Protocol 2025 — Building the cognitive layer of Web3.